Pear Relish Recipe – Sweet & Savory Come Together Beautifully!

 I'm not typically a fan of Sweet & Savory but when you combine pears with onions, peppers and mustard?
 MAGIC!
 Check out my Pear Relish. #TexasHomesteader

-Water-Bath Canning Pear Relish
+How To Water-Bath Can Pear Relish

-I had already sanitized four 1/2-pint jars by washing them and placing them in the oven set to 220 degrees.
 This step also assures the jars are good & hot to receive the hot ingredients.

 You remember in science class what happens when hot substances get poured into cool glass jars?
 Yeah, I didn’t want that to happen!
 LOL

-The instructions said to just put the lids & rings on the filled jars & turn the jars upside down.
 It went on to say to leave them for about 10 minutes and then turn them right-side up again.
 That was supposed to seal the jars.

 Since there are variables to canning such as altitude and equipment, for your specific circumstances be sure to consult your canner’s manual and also make sure you read and understand the USDA’s recommendations on safe canning and follow their directions closely – food safety is important!

-What Goes Withg Pear Relish In Savory Dishes?
+How To Use Pear Relish In Savory Dishes?

 Thousand Island salad dressing can use pear relish in the ingredients. #TexasHomesteader